 What about you?
 Have you shopped from Taobao directly or with an agent?
 Please share your shopping experience in the comments!

 Major online Chinese bookstores can be found in this post.

 To see our favorite Chinese children’s books, please click this link!

-If you prefer to shop from Taobao directly, detailed instructions can be found at Hands-On Chinese Fun.
+If you prefer to shop from Taobao directly, here are some tutorials: